 - Can you recommend community mental health centers or other resources in the area?

-Whether your teen comes home after the ER visit or is admitted to the hospital, parents should make sure to take the time to have a private conversation with them.
-The most important messages to give them are that you love them unconditionally, you will always be there for them, and you will make sure they get the care they need in order to start feeling better.
+Whatever happens as a result of going to the ER for mental health, parents should make sure to take the time to have a private conversation with their child.
+The most important message to give them is that you will work through this together.
+Remind them that you will always be there for them, and you will make sure they get the care they need to start feeling better.

 What Happens After a Mental Health Emergency Room Visit?

-Unfortunately, due to the high number of mental health emergency room visits, many teens end up in what’s known as psychiatric boarding—waiting for days in the emergency room area for inpatient beds to open.
-Emergency room boarding of psychiatric patients has risen between 200 and 400 percent monthly in Massachusetts during the pandemic, NPR reports.
-Overcrowding in ERs is another reason to seek care for a teen as soon as symptoms arise.
+Unfortunately, due to the high number of mental health emergency room visits, many teens end up in what’s known as psychiatric boarding.
+That means waiting for days in the emergency room area for inpatient beds to open.
+A recent study of 88 pediatric hospitals around the country found that all but one hospital regularly keeps teens overnight in the ER because there’s nowhere else for them to go.

 Having to take a teen to the ER for a mental health concern is frightening for parents as well as their children.
 In addition, parents sometimes feel guilty and ashamed that they didn’t realize how much their teen was suffering.
 However, it’s helpful for families to think of this event not as a failure or an isolated instance, but as a necessary part of the healing journey.

-After an ER visit or once a teen is discharged from an inpatient stay, the real work of recovery begins.
+After the teen mental health emergency room visit, the real work of recovery begins.
 Depending on the teen’s specific needs, current situation, and past history, residential or outpatient treatment may be the best next step.
+The attending physicians or psychiatrists in the ER may have recommended the right level of care.
+If not, a local community mental health center or outpatient clinic may be able to offer a full assessment and provide care options.

-Newport Academy’s Admissions and Clinical Outreach experts specialize in helping families navigate the often complex mental healthcare system, so their teen can get compassionate and high-quality care they need and deserve.
+Newport Academy’s Admissions and Clinical Outreach experts specialize in helping families navigate the often complex mental healthcare system.
+We are here to support families in getting their teen the compassionate and high-quality care they need and deserve.
+Contact us today to get started.

 CDC Weekly.
 2021 Jun; 70(24); 888–894.